5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 Debt

-What’s the point in investing in a mutual funds such as the Vanguard Total Stock Market Index, and earning 7-8% a year when you have credit card debt with sky high interest rates?
+What’s the point in investing in mutual funds such as the Vanguard Total Stock Market Index and earning 7-8% a year when you have credit card debt with sky-high interest rates?

-There are different schools of thought with this, but I agree with Dave Ramsey on this one.
-He recommends not investing until everything is paid off minus the house.
-I see too many people making recommendations of investing and keeping the lower interest rate loans around.
+There are different schools of thought on this, but I agree with Dave Ramsey on this one.
+He recommends not investing until everything is paid off, minus the house.
+I see too many people making recommendations to invest and keep the lower interest rate loans around.

 Lifestyle Creep